Maintained by International Student Services (ISS) at email@example.com.

 I have or plan to apply for Optional Practical Training (OPT).
 How does this impact my OPT?

 Students must be in the U.S. to apply for OPT.
-If you are planning on completing your program in Fall 2020 and were planning on applying for OPT, but haven't yet, please contact ISS at email@example.com immediately.
+If you are planning on completing your program in Fall 2020 or Spring 2021 and were planning on applying for OPT, but haven't yet, please contact ISS at email@example.com immediately.

 If you've applied for OPT already, we recommend that you remain in the U.S. while your application is pending.
 However, if you need to leave, please contact ISS at firstname.lastname@example.org immediately for advising.